jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

-help                   	Show the help this program or of a specific command self build             	Re-build the menu of valet from your commands. self                   	Show the valet self-maintenance sub menu. self test-commands     	Test your valet custom commands. self test-core         	Test valet core features. self update            	Test valet core features. showcase command1      	A showcase command that uses arguments and options. showcase hello-world   	An hello world command
+help                   	Show the help this program or of a specific command self build             	Re-build the menu of valet from your commands. self                   	Show the valet self-maintenance sub menu. self test-core         	Test valet core features. self test              	Test your valet custom commands. self update            	Test valet core features. showcase command1      	A showcase command that uses arguments and options. showcase hello-world   	An hello world command